Top 10 Stooges Songs

 # 7 – Shake Appeal

-The Stooges Song “Shake Appeal,” was released on the classic Raw Power album.
-The Raw Power Album is the Stooges album that many fans and critics call The Stooges best.
-The song Shake Appeal was written by Iggy Pop and James Williamson.
+The Stooges’ Song “Shake Appeal” was released on the classic Raw Power album.
+The Raw Power Album is the Stooges album that many fans and critics call The Stooges’ best.
+Iggy Pop and James Williamson wrote the song Shake Appeal.
 The Raw Power album was released in 1873.
 It was the Stooges’ third album release.
-The record was produced by Iggy Pop and David Bowie.
+Iggy Pop and David Bowie produced the record.

 # 6 – Gimme Danger